Plumsail/forms-docs/source/how-to/child-parent-form.rst

 --------------------------------------------------
 This article will describe how you can use :ref:`designer-listorlibrary` control from the form to create Child elements and bind them to Parent.

-What this essentially means, you can add new items or documents from the form straight into related list or library, and automatically attach them to current item with a lookup.
+This means that you can add new Items or Documents from the Form straight into related SharePoint List or Document Library, and automatically attach them to the current Item or Document with a Lookup.
+When you open this Item again, you will only see bound elements in List or Library control.

+This can serve as alternative to attachments or to create complex relationships between items.

-With **List or Library** control this is very easy to do, just follow the steps described in this article.
+With **List or Library** control this is very easy to do, just follow the steps described below.

 Bind children to parent
 --------------------------------------------------